churnicorn/service-discovery/smartstack/README.md

 [zk: 127.0.0.1:2181(CONNECTED) 0]
 ```

-Note that you can now list everything in zookeeper using `ls`:
+Note that you can now list everything in zookeeper using `ls /`:
 ```
-[zk: 127.0.0.1:2181(CONNECTED) 0] ls
+[zk: 127.0.0.1:2181(CONNECTED) 3] ls /
-ZooKeeper -server host:port cmd args
-    connect host:port
-    get path [watch]
-    ls path [watch]
-    set path data [version]
-    rmr path
-    delquota [-n|-b] path
-    quit
-    printwatches on|off
-    create [-s] [-e] path data acl
-    stat path [watch]
-    close
-    ls2 path [watch]
-    history
-    listquota path
-    setAcl path acl
-    getAcl path
-    sync path
-    redo cmdno
-    addauth scheme auth
-    delete path [version]
-    setquota -n|-b val path
-[zk: 127.0.0.1:2181(CONNECTED) 1]
+[zookeeper]
 ```

-Nerve and Synapse are not a part of this list yet.
+Nerve is not registered here yet.

 ## Nerve, Synapse, HAProxy, and The Service
 That's a mouthful of a title.
 There's a lot going on here - Zookeeper
 doesn't actually do much at all - it is just a simple store of values.
 All of the magic happens on each of the machines hosting the services which
 also have Nerve and Synapse and HAProxy running on it.
-Each machine is responsible for:
+Each machine is responsible for various things and here's a summary of how it works:

-    * for registering itself with zookeeper - TODO - nerve or synapse?
-    * continually sending its own health status to zookeeper to
-        keep its registration in place - Nerve
-    * finding the registered service it is attempting to call - Synapse
-        * and utilizing HAProxy to load balance to the appropriate service
+    *  Nerve runs a health check on our service.
+Nerve updates zookeeper with the service information.
+    *  ZooKeeper takes its recently updated information from nerve and updates Synapse.
+    * Synapse gets all services available information from Zookeeper and updates HAProxy
+    *  Our service is running on a machine that also has Nerve and Synapse and HAProxy which work as documented above.
+Our service can make requests to other services via HAProxy, whose configuraiton is continually updated by Synapse.
+HAProxy takes care of laod balancing the request to the external hosts.

 Do the next few steps ONLY on service_a_node_1